 GAPS dissertation award information

 The award is endowed with € 2,000 and can be split among several doctoral theses.
-It will be awarded for the fifth time at the annual convention of GAPS in May 2022.
+It will be awarded for the seventh time at the annual convention of GAPS in May 2026.
 In addition to the monetary prize, the award includes expenses for travel to the conference (via train, economy class), hotel accommodation for the night of the award ceremony, and the conference fee for the annual GAPS conference.
-After consultation with the Series Editors, the prize-winner(s) will be given the opportunity to publish their dissertation in the Association’s publication series.
+After consultation with the Series Editors, the prize winner(s) will be given the opportunity to publish their dissertation in the Association’s publication series.

 Who can nominate candidates for the award?

 Doctoral advisors who are members of GAPS can nominate candidates for the award.
 Submissions by the candidates themselves are also possible, provided that they are themselves members of GAPS.
-Eligible for submission are excellent dissertations in the field of Anglophone postcolonial studies that were completed in the two prior years (this refers to the date of the last doctoral examination).
+Eligible for submission are excellent dissertations in the field of Anglophone postcolonial studies that were completed in the years 2024 and 2025 (this refers to the date of the last doctoral examination).

 How does the nomination process work?